-The only way to know that you have a sprain is to visit our Singapore clinic.
+The only way to know that you have a sprain is to get a consultation for orthopaedic treatment.
 When you arrive our trained professionals will give you a physical exam.
 If needed, the doctor may also recommend one of the following tests:

 - Arthrogram, a type of x-ray or MRI done with dye

 - Arthroscopy: done with a very small camera inserted during a minimally invasive surgery